WenyiWU0111/Planner-Matters-GUI-Agent/README.md

 # Planner Matters!
-An Efficient and Unbalanced Multi-agent Collaboration Framework for Long-horizon GUI Planning
+An Efficient and Unbalanced Multi-agent Collaboration Framework for Long-horizonPlanning

 Official implementation for the paper **"Planner Matters!
-An Efficient and Unbalanced Multi-agent Collaboration Framework for Long-horizon GUI Planning"**.
+An Efficient and Unbalanced Multi-agent Collaboration Framework for Long-horizon Planning"**.

 ---
 ## Framework overview